cbozay/hospital/README.md

 5-The application has the last version being ready for use.
 Thanks to all these features, folow-up of thousands of patients easily.

-6-While React, Redux, Material UI ve Boostrap libraries have been used in Frontend section of construction stage, JSON Rest Api has been used in Backend section.
-In all stages, Javascript ES6 standarts have been used.

 <h3>How it's made?
 <h6>6-While React, Redux, Material UI ve Boostrap libraries have been used in Frontend section of construction stage, JSON Rest Api